Note: This Egypt on a Budget Travel Guide was last updated January 2019.

 Skip the Overpriced Hotel Restaurants, Except the Garden

-If staying at our recommended hotel – Le Meridian Pyramids Giza – the restaurants are predictably marked-up and overpriced, except for one.
+If staying at the hotel we recommended – Le Meridian Pyramids Giza – the restaurants are predictably marked-up and overpriced, except for one.
 For lunch or dinner, consider eating at the hotel’s Garden Restaurant.
 The local Egyptian fare on the menu here is not only shockingly well-priced, but is also a very tasty introduction to local cuisine.
-The koshari, shwarma, falafel, and fatuous salad all come highly recommended by us and are priced at only about 10-20 LE per item.
+The koshari, shwarma, falafel, and fatuous salad all come highly recommended by us and are priced at only about 15-30 LE per item.

-Know Before You Go: While the food items are very reasonable, drinks (even bottled water) are still a bit overpriced, so take that into consideration when ordering.
+Know Before You Go: While the food is all very reasonably priced, drinks (even bottled water) are still a bit overpriced, so take that into consideration when ordering.

-If you take our recommendation to stay at Le Meridian, the buffet breakfast for two is predictably overpriced, 110 LE each, which is a lot to pay in a country that otherwise offers fantastic value.
+If you take our recommendation to stay at Le Meridian, know that the buffet breakfast is extremely overpriced.
 But with coffee and tea provided in the room for free, you can get your morning caffeine fix right there.
 Bring some breakfast snacks with you and enjoy a nice breakfast-in-bed from your beautiful room.
 There are also some reasonably priced pastries at the resort’s coffee shop you can snag on your way out to the Great Pyramids.

-A 2-3 minute walk from Le Meridian towards the Pyramids will yield a stall slinging shwarma (22 LE) and other local eats.
-If you walk much further to Mansoureya Road, in the evening you’ll find a pleasant night-market-of-sorts with cafes and tables in the median of the road.
-Despite being so close to the major tourist attraction of the Great Pyramids, you’ll find a surprisingly local environment here that is refreshingly both void of tourists and hassle.
+A 2-3 minute walk from Le Meridian towards the Pyramids will yield a stall slinging shwarma (30 LE) and other local eats.
+If you walk much further to Mansoureya Road, in the evening you’ll find a pleasant local’s night-market with cafes and tables in the median of the road.
+Despite being so close to the major tourist attraction of the Great Pyramids, you’ll find a surprisingly local environment here that is refreshingly both void of tourists and void of hassle.